Isar-Damu: Reign

 Isar-Damu concluded an alliance with Nagar and the relations progressed toward a dynastic marriage between princess Tagrish-Damu, Isar-Damu's daughter, and prince Ultum-Huhu, Nagar's monarch's son.
 In year seven of Ibrium's term, Nagar was defeated by Mari, causing the blockage of trade routes between Ebla and southern Mesopotamia via upper Mesopotamia.

-Ibrium became vizier two years prior to Isar-Damu reign and kept his office for 20 years dying in Isar-Damu's 18th regnal year; three years later, queen mother Dusigu died.
+Ibrium became vizier two years prior to Isar-Damu's reign and kept his office for 20 years, dying in Isar-Damu's 18th regnal year; three years later, queen mother Dusigu died.
 Following Ibrium's death, an Eblaite campaign was sent against Alalakh.
 Isar-Damu concluded an alliance with Nagar and Kish against Mari, and the campaign was headed by the Eblaite vizier Ibbi-Sipish, Ibrium's son, who led the combined armies to victory in a battle near Terqa.
 Afterwards, the alliance attacked the rebellious Eblaite vassal city of Armi.

 Succession

 Isar-Damu ruled 35 years, and his main wife was Tabur-Damu but his crown prince Ir'ak-Damu was his son by an earlier consort whose name is unknown.
 Although Isar-Damu is generally considered Ebla's first kingdom last monarch, his son Ir'ak-Damu, who was married to Za'ase, Ibbi-Sipish's daughter, might have succeeded him for a short period.